 Flavored lattes can also be made even though the traditional latte does not really come with flavoring.
 Nowadays, peppermint, hazelnut, and cinnamon are the most popular latte flavors being served in cafes.

-Frappes can have cream and ice cream content in them quite similarly to that of a milkshake while lattes, on the other hand, only have steamed milk added to the coffee base.
+Frappes can have cream and ice cream content in them, quite similar to that of a milkshake, while lattes, on the other hand, only have steamed milk added to the coffee base.

 Below we will explain these differences in further detail.

-Like we mentioned, frappes are generally cold drinks, meaning they contain ice and are better enjoyed during warmer climates.
+As we mentioned, frappes are generally cold drinks, meaning they contain ice and are better enjoyed in warmer climates.
 But that does not mean you can’t enjoy them at other times of the year as well.

-However, there can be no such thing as a hot frappe because the consistency and texture of the drink cannot be achieved with a hot temperature.
+However, there can be no such thing as a hot frappe because the consistency and texture of the drink cannot be achieved at a hot temperature.

 2. Latte uses espresso shots, frappe has instant coffee

-The espresso is the simplest coffee there is compared to French press or filter.
-That is because only the higher notes of the coffee flavor is extracted and infused into the espresso.
+The espresso is the simplest coffee there compared to the French press or filter.
+That is because only the higher notes of the coffee flavor are extracted and infused into the espresso.

 Aside from that, it is also the easiest coffee to brew to use as a base for hot drinks.

-3. No standard recipe for frappes, recipe is customizable
+3. No standard recipe for frappes.
+The recipe is customizable

-Frappes aso do not have a standard serving size to follow but many cafes usually serve them in 250 ml or 8.5 oz glasses in most parts of Europe.
+Frappes aso does not have a standard serving size to follow, but many cafes usually serve them in 250 ml or 8.5 oz glasses in most parts of Europe.
 While in America, the serving is slightly larger at 350 mL or 12 oz.

 Now for the latte, there is a standard recipe to follow with specific measurements.

-First thing’s first, pour in one shot of espresso.
+First thing first, pours in one shot of espresso.
 Then add 6 parts of steamed milk and top it off with milk foam.
 Some baristas like to add a slight excess of it sometimes.